isf0708007/cssa/README.md

     for step 3: use: bluemix api https://api.ng.bluemix.net

   when you get to step 5, take a second to make sure your code is committed to GitHub (and in sync).
-    commits to develop branch, instead of master branch, have been successful in the future. open an issue if you find it unsuccessful. execute step 5 by entering: cf push urCssa
+    commits to develop branch, instead of master branch, have been successful... open an issue if you find it unsuccessful. execute step 5 by entering: cf push urCssa